has2k1/plotnine/doc/api.rst

 When working interactively, some of the options make it convenient to create plots that have a common look and feel.
-Another way to do it, to set a default theme using :func:`~ggplotx.themes.theme_set`.
+Another way to do it, to set a default theme using :func:`~plotnine.themes.theme_set`.

-.. currentmodule:: ggplotx.options
+.. currentmodule:: plotnine.options

 .. autosummary::
    :toctree: generated/